Searching for Your "Just Right" Place Overseas?

 "Life here is easy and relaxed… and also rich and complex in sensations and experiences.
 People are friendly and welcoming, their warmth genuine.
 And their roots run deep.
 You find a real sense of history and tradition all around you."

-In this #1 Retirement Haven for 2017, you have a wide variety of options when it comes to climate and locale.
+In this #1 Retirement Haven, you have a wide variety of options when it comes to climate and locale.
 You'll find white sand beaches and turquoise seas… centuries-old colonial cities with winding, cobblestone streets and fountain-filled plazas… towering ruins left by ancient civilizations… guitars being strummed on moonlit evenings… and all of it alongside first world infrastructure.

 If you like the idea of having "springtime" weather year-round, with no snow to shovel and no windshield to scrape… 12 months of "toss a sweater over your shoulders" temperatures… then you'll be happy to learn that in this place you have excellent choices… all kinds of communities to pick from…